difranco/fifth/README.md

 # Fifth

-A possibilistic-probabilistic logic language using an adaptive evaluation strategy to be both general purpose and purely declarative.
+A purely declarative relational language using an adaptive evaluation strategy to be both general purpose and efficient.
 In the late stages of design and the early stages of implementation.

-The system consists of the high-level language itself, and a VM which is inspired by the semantics of the language and takes advantage of the high-level language runtime's collection of statistics on hot traces to optimize for data-flow oriented computation.
+The envisioned system consists of the high-level language itself, and a VM/hardware design which is informed by the semantics of the language and takes advantage of the high-level language runtime's collection of statistics on hot traces to optimize for data-flow oriented computation.

 ## High-level Language

-Architecture described in the following papers.
+System described in the following papers:

-Links:

 * “Information-gain computation.” https://arxiv.org/abs/1707.01550
 * “Information-relational Semantics of the Fifth System.”
 PLP@ILP 2018: 75-82